 WELCOME TO THE FUTURE OF DIABETES MEDICINE

-Thanks to advances in medical research, we now have a way to reverse Type II Diabetes and improve your symptoms.
-This new technology is called Physiologic Insulin Resensitization (PIR) and it’s available today at St. Luke Integrative Medical Center.
-Patients participating in PIR have seen improvement in neuropathy, chronic kidney disease, energy levels, high blood sugars, and other symptoms of diabetes.
-Dr. Charmaine Ortega and her experienced medical staff are excited to bring PIR to the Huntsville area and help those suffering from Type II Diabetes find relief.
-To learn more about PIR or schedule a consultation appointment, please call (256) 489-0757 or click the button to request an appointment online.
+Thanks to advances in medical research, we now have a way to reverse insulin resistance and improve your symptoms.
+This new technology is called Insulin Resistance Reversal Therapy (IRRT) and it’s available today at St. Luke Integrative Medical Center.
+Patients participating in IRRT have seen improvement in neuropathy, chronic kidney disease, energy levels, high blood sugars, and other symptoms of diabetes.
+Dr. Charmaine Ortega and her experienced medical staff are excited to bring IRRT to the Huntsville area.
+Those suffering from Metabolic Syndrome or Diabetes (Pre, Type I, or Type II) are eligible for treatment.
+To learn more about IRRT or schedule a consultation appointment, please call (256) 489-0757 or click the button to request an appointment online.

 PROGRAM RESULTS